 - To remove the run as the benchmark run, click the x on the Benchmark indicator.

 For details on using the benchmark in the dashboard, see Compare two load test runs.

 The Exports area shows a list of all exports that are in progress, and those that are complete and available for download.
-Completed exports will remain in the list for seven days.
+Completed exports remain in the list for seven days.

 - To remove an entry, hover over the notification and click x.

 - To delete all exported items, click Delete All at the bottom of the list.

 Note: You can export a maximum of three files simultaneously.